-BE A PART OF CONTINUUCON 2018 AT IRCAM IN PARIS
+BE A PART OF CONTINUUCON 2019 AT UNCA IN ASHEVILLE

 Headlining the conference was University of Illinois professor Lippold Haken, who designed the Continuum, and composer Edmund Eagan, who co-developed the Continuum’s internal sound engine with Dr. Haken.

 The Fall of The House of Usher – Silent film, 1928

 Original soundtrack with live Continuum by Rob Schwimmer

 Three Pieces of Stretch String – Edmund Eagan

 This piece uses a specialized performance style for the Continuum, called the Touche.
 The Touche first appeared as a performance device on the Ondes Martenot.
 It has been re-imagined for the Continuum and it used throughout this piece, Three Pieces of Stretch String.
 The sound used for this piece is based on a type of electronic synthesis which allows for dynamic resizing and stretching of a virtual violin string.

 Air on the G String – JS Bach

 Sonata in G Minor – Largo – Henry Eccles